 2) Don’t get too fussy.
 Yes, I could have slow roasted that eggplant and the sauce would be smokier, and yes I could make my own tomato sauce.
 But when forced to choose between a satisfying, healthy meal that’s doable, and a fantasy that isn’t, I’ll take reality.

 3) Use familiar recipes.
 This is a classic: spaghetti and tomato sauce.
 But I add oomph to the sauce with veggies and beans for a protein boost.
 It’s the healthy vegan’s spin on a classic.
-Use recipe templates you know and love, guys, and apply your green cuisine savvy to them!
+Use recipe templates you know and love and apply your own nutritive touches to them!